dseguy/clearPHP/rules/no-reserved-keywords.md

 In this example, `Null` is used as a class name, allowing `$var = new Null();`. `PHP` will compile and run such code.
 However, readability is decreased.

-`Null` is not a PHP reserved keyword per se, but, just like `true` and `false`, it may just be considered as one.
+`Null` is not a real PHP keyword, but, just like `true` and `false`, it may just be considered as one.

 Constants and variables will easily bear keyword names, and not interfere with compilation.
 They may still confuse the reader.